Probe of deadly Black Hawk crash begins as Army IDs victims

 The two Black Hawks were flying during a training exercise and the pilots were using night-vision goggles, Army officials said.
 The accident occurred during flying and not during the course of a medical evacuation drill, said Brig.
 Gen. John Lubas, the 101st Airborne deputy commander.

-The helicopters carried flight data recorders, similar to the black boxes that investigators use to analyze crashes involving passengers planes.
+The helicopters carried flight data recorders, similar to the black boxes that investigators use to analyze crashes involving passenger planes.
 Officials are hoping the devices yield information about the cause.

 The Army identified the soldiers as: Warrant Officer 1 Jeffery Barnes, 33, of Milton, Florida; Cpl.
 Emilie Marie Eve Bolanos, 23, of Austin, Texas; Chief Warrant Officer 2 Zachary Esparza, 36, of Jackson, Missouri; Sgt.
 Isaacjohn Gayo, 27, of Los Angeles, California.; Staff Sgt.
 Joshua C. Gore, 25, of Morehead City, North Carolina; Warrant Officer 1 Aaron Healy, 32, of Cape Coral, Florida; Staff Sgt.
 Taylor Mitchell, 30, of Mountain Brook, Alabama; Chief Warrant Officer 2 Rusten Smith, 32, of Rolla, Missouri; and Sgt.
 David Solinas Jr., 23, of Oradell, New Jersey.